BioData-Club/BioData-Club.github.io/README.md

-Mozilla Study Groups
+BioData Club at OHSU - a Mozilla Study Group
 ============

+Welcome to BioData Club at OHSU.
+BioData Club is an informal, on-campus meetup initiated by a group of OHSU students, staff, and faculty.
+We are supported by the OHSU Library and OHSU DMICE, and based on the Mozilla Science Lab Study Group model.
+We come together to share skills, ask questions, and learn new open research tools.
+We believe anyone can learn to program and are happy to help you start from scratch!
+Join us to write your first line of code, learn new data management and analysis skills, try your hand at teaching in an informal context - or just show up at our Hacky Hour co-working events to work on your own projects with company.

-Welcome to [Mozilla Science Lab](https://www.mozillascience.org/)'s Study Group project!
-From here, we'll set you up with everything you need to start your own study group.
+Below, you'll find further documentation on [Mozilla Science Lab](https://www.mozillascience.org/)'s Study Group project as well as instructions for how to contribute to this repo, and how to start your own study group!

 ### Wait What's a 'Mozilla Study Group'?